Stephen Talbot: Public Broadcasting Service (PBS) and freelance production

 For Oregon Public Broadcasting and PBS, Talbot wrote and directed with David Davis, The Sixties: The Years That Shaped a Generation, a two-hour history special that aired nationally on PBS in 2005.
 It drew from his earlier film, 1968: The Year That Shaped a Generation (1998).

 He has executive produced a number of indie documentaries, including The Price of Sex, a documentary by director and photo journalist Mimi Chakarova about sex trafficking in Eastern Europe and the Middle East.
 Chakarova won the 2011 Nestor Almendros Award for courage in filmmaking from the Human Rights Watch Film Festival in New York and the Daniel Pearl Award from the International Consortium of Investigative Journalists.

 Talbot wrote the one-hour political biography, Moscone: A Legacy of Change (2018), about San Francisco Mayor George Moscone, "the people's mayor" who was assassinated in 1978 along with gay Supervisor Harvey Milk.

 From 2012 to 2014, Talbot was senior producer for video projects at the Center for Investigative Reporting, including feature news stories and short documentaries for the PBS Newshour, Univision, KQED-TV in San Francisco, and The New York Times.
 At CIR, Talbot also led the editorial team that created and ran "The I Files", the first investigative news channel on YouTube.com.

 From 2015 to 2022, Talbot was senior producer for documentary shorts at ITVS / Independent Lens (PBS) in San Francisco.
+He commissioned filmmakers and arranged distribution of their films to a wide range of media outlets, including the PBS Newshour, The Atlantic, Salon and USA Today.

-In 2019 Talbot began co-writing and co-producing with Christine Ni the San Francisco Bay Area NBC series Bay Area Revelations, narrated by Peter Coyote.
+From 2019-2020, Talbot co-wrote and co-produced with Christine Ni four documentaries for the San Francisco Bay Area NBC series Bay Area Revelations, narrated by Peter Coyote.
 He started with the episodes "Exploring Space" and "Loma Prieta Earthquake, 30 Years Later".
 He continued in 2020 with "Female Sports Icons" and "Riding the Waves", about surfing in Northern California.